niklas-palm/oneoff-cli/README.md

 ## Overview

-The CLI helps you run any python script or Docker container in as a task in ECS Fargate until the container or script completes and the task is terminated.
+The CLI helps you run any python script or Docker container in a task in ECS Fargate until the container or script completes and the task is terminated.

 There are three types of invocations: